nisanthchunduru/hugo-notion/README.md

 Use Notion as a CMS (Content Management System) for your Hugo site/blog.

-`hugo-notion` is a command line (CLI) tool to sync your Notion page to your Hugo site's/blog's `content` directory.
+`hugo-notion` is a command line (CLI) tool that syncs your Notion page url to your Hugo site's/blog's `content` directory.

 ## Installation